nvdr/nancyGanzMobile/README.md

 Mobile website for Nancy Ganz
 # TO DO:
   - Sliding right and left menus
-  - Gradient background for by line
+  - ~~Gradient background for by line~~
   - Styling hero banner with button
-  - Expanding product searh menus
+  - Expanding product search menus